 It was very push-pull within me.
 In the end, I needed to put one foot in front of the other to develop the needed patience.
 It asked me to find a kind of patience I didn’t then know.

 Other days I’d feel alive with wonder.
 Because I also felt it important to earn a massage license, it was 5 years before I opened my practice.
 Then it was still more patience because building a practice in a saturated market, well, it does take time.

 Studying CST became my answer to every woe: When in doubt, study.

 When impatient, study.

-Feeling blue?, study.
-Through all my study, I realized that I hope to practice craniosacral well into my 90s.
+Through all my studies, I realized that I hope to practice craniosacral well into my 90s.